An expat guide to healthcare and health insurance in Singapore

 An international health insurance for Singapore is often a better option for expats than a local health plan.
 It offers freedom in your choice of doctors or medical centre, not only within Singapore but in many other countries (within your zone of cover).
 Therefore, if you prefer to be treated in your home country or in another country, within your zone of cover, your medical costs will be reimbursed by your insurance company.
 Moreover, if you leave Singapore and move elsewhere your international insurance may be able to follow you.

 If you are a permanent resident in Singapore, a private medical insurance will not replace your obligation to subscribe to the local system.
 The international cover will cover you on top of the State provided cover.

 If you do not have permanent resident status, you are not covered under the ‘3M’ system and you will have to pay your medical expenses directly.
 Therefore, subscribing to a private health insurance is strongly recommended.

 Expats in Singapore tend to agree on the fact that health insurance is a necessary expense because the cost of care is very high if you are not covered by the local Singaporean healthcare system.
 If a serious medical event occurs, an unexpected bill can be very expensive.
 It is therefore advisable to have insurance which at least covers hospitalisation and cancer treatment.

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Singapore and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat life insurance and expat income protection.